CatsaCode/TooManyFireworks/README.md

 - Color will flicker when a slider is moved with rainbow color on
 - Light rays will flicker when a size slider is moved
 - Canceling color select will not revert color
-- Updating mod menu from main menu will not update values in mod menu from mod settings and vice versa

 ## Future Ideas